 The Diversity Advisory Committee believes the following actions will move the District towards the goals stated above.

 The District will adopt a board policy on diversity and implement its components.
+The board adopted Fundamental 7 in BP 2020 in August of 2015: Foster and embrace diversity, inclusiveness, and equity with a focus on respect and acceptance of every student.
+The board monitored Fundamental 7 in March of 2016 and will again in March of 2017.
+The board also approved BP 1610 Diversity and Equity in January of 2016.

 All schools will embrace a commitment to diversity, equity and inclusion beginning with the 2015-2016 school year.
+Schools have signed commitment statements.

 Each school will develop action plans committed to building and sustaining a school community where teachers, parents, learners and support staff achieve the knowledge, skills and attitudes that value and embrace inclusiveness, equity and awareness as a way to liberate creativity and innovation in pursuit of the District’s 2020 Vision and Mission.
+Each school has diversity goals and action plans as part of the School Improvement Process.
+Plans are published on each school’s websites.